rudibroekhuizen/docker-oracleplus/README.md

 sqlplus sys/manager@//localhost:1521/ORCLCDB as sysdba
 ```

-Connect to Oracle database from container:
+Connect to Oracle database in container:
 ```bash
 sqlplus / as sysdba
 ```